1991–92 New Jersey Devils season

-The 1991–92 New Jersey Devils season was the 18th season for the National Hockey League franchise that was established on June 11, 1974, and 10th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
-For the third consecutive season, the Devils qualified for the playoffs, this time losing in the division semi-finals (4-3) to the New York Rangers.
+The 1991–92 New Jersey Devils season was the 18th season for the National Hockey League (NHL) franchise that was established on June 11, 1974, and 10th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
+For the third consecutive season, the Devils qualified for the playoffs, this time losing in the division semi-finals to the New York Rangers.

 Regular season

 Goaltender Martin Brodeur made his debut with the Devils.
 Though he would only play four games during this season, he who would go on to become the franchise goaltender of the Devils.

 The Devils scored the fewest power-play goals (59) and had the fewest power-play opportunities in the NHL (338).